Breakingviews - Davos set can easily make do in Singapore

 It has been nearly two decades since chief executives and statesmen convened for the event somewhere other than Davos.
 In 2002, New York was chosen, supposedly out of solidarity after the 9/11 attacks, but senior U.S. delegates also were reluctant to travel overseas because of security concerns.

-A shift east would be more profound because it would follow the money.
+A shift east is profound because it follows the money.
 Asia is home to 831 billionaires, per the latest edition of a report on the world’s richest people by UBS and PwC.
 It is the region with the highest tally, representing 38% of the total billionaire population holding wealth amounting to $10.2 trillion.
 They are a more self-made bunch than their Western counterparts and their fortunes have proved to be more resilient of late.
-If Singapore lands the Davos set in 2021, it could be auditioning for a more enduring role.
+Singapore’s landing of the Davos set in 2021 means it’s auditioning for a more enduring role.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.